vmware-archive/pop/doc/source/topics/pop.rst

 Multi Homed Subsystems
 ----------------------

 Many problems in computer science are bi-directional.
-Much of what has been said referes to making an application from many smaller parts and then merging it together with plugin subsystems.
+Much of what has been said refers to making an application from many smaller parts and then merging it together with plugin subsystems.
 But what if you want to make many projects that extend the support of a core application onto multiple systems or interfaces?
 This is where multi homing comes in.
 Multi homing